-Alcohol use, drug use, and addictive behaviors are not a new phenomenon, by far.
-Young adults who attend colleges and universities are often quite familiar with drinking culture, and many individuals are able to recall one or more friends who used substances during young adulthood.
-While substance use is not new, many colleges and universities are launching a new approach to substance use issues: Collegiate Recovery Programs.
+Alcohol use, drug use, and addictive behaviors are not a new phenomenon.
+Young adults who attend colleges and universities are often quite familiar with drinking culture, and many students are able to recall one or more friends who used drugs or alcohol even before young adulthood.

-The Association of Recovery in Higher Education defines Collegiate Recovery Programs (CRPs) and Collegiate Recovery Communities (CRCs) as programs designed for students who seek recovery from addiction and wellness from substance use.
-These programs are supported and sanctioned by the individual institutions that house them.
+The Association of Recovery in Higher Education defines Collegiate Recovery Programs (CRPs) and Collegiate Recovery Communities (CRCs) as programs designed for students who seek recovery from addiction and substance misuse.
+These programs are supported and sanctioned by the individual colleges and universities that house them.

 “I think the language around addiction has changed.
 I don’t think it’s where it’s supposed to be or needs to be yet.
 When it comes to addiction, I think we’ve really focused our energy and our resources on the worst day and not the first day, on how addiction ends rather than why it’s beginning.” –Chris Herren, Heroes in Recovery